zetxqx/llm-d-kv-cache-manager/docs/architecture.md

 * **In-Memory (Default)**: A very fast, thread-safe, two-level LRU cache using `hashicorp/golang-lru`.
 The first level maps a block key to a second-level cache of pods that have the block.
 It prioritizes speed over persistence, which is usually the right trade-off for ephemeral cache data.
 * **Redis (Optional)**: A distributed backend that can be shared by multiple indexer replicas.
 It can offer scalability and persistence, but this may be overkill given the short lifetime of most KV-cache blocks.

+#### Tokenization Caching Process

+The tokenization pool implements a cache-aware strategy to optimize prompt processing:

+**How Tokenization Caching Works:**

+1. **Prefix Cache Lookup**: For each tokenization request, the pool first queries the prefix store to find cached tokens
+2. **Coverage Calculation**: The overlap ratio is calculated as `covered_characters / total_prompt_length`
+3. **Threshold Decision**:
+   - If `ratio >= minPrefixOverlapRatio`: Return cached prefix tokens (fast path)
+   - If `ratio < minPrefixOverlapRatio`: Perform full tokenization and cache the result (slow path)
+4. **Prefix Cache Update**: Full tokenizations are stored in the prefix store for future reuse
+5. **KV Cache Lookup**: The resulting tokens are converted to KV-block keys for scoring

+**Configuration Impact:**

+The `minPrefixOverlapRatio` parameter controls the trade-off:
+- **Lower values**: Accept shorter cached prefixes, reduce full tokenization overhead, potentially less accurate
+- **Higher values**: Require better prefix coverage, more accurate results, less prefix cache utilization

 #### Tokenization Subsystem

 Efficiently handling tokenization is critical for performance.
-The system is designed to tokenize prompts quickly without blocking scoring requests.
-It relies on a `PrefixStore` to cache tokenization results and an asynchronous `Pool` to process new, unseen prompts.
+The system is designed to tokenize prompts quickly using a worker pool that supports both asynchronous and synchronous operations.
+It relies on a `PrefixStore` to cache tokenization results and avoid redundant work.

-* **Async Tokenization Pool**: When a scoring request arrives with a prompt that isn't in the `PrefixStore`, the system doesn't wait.
-Instead, it immediately returns an empty result for that prompt and adds a tokenization task to a background worker pool (`tokenization.Pool`).
-This ensures that the scoring endpoint remains fast and responsive.
-The pool uses a configurable number of workers to process the queue.
+* **Tokenization Pool**: The `tokenization.Pool` provides both asynchronous (fire-and-forget) and synchronous tokenization modes.
+For scoring requests, synchronous tokenization ensures complete results are always returned.
+The pool uses a configurable number of workers to process requests efficiently.
 * **Tokenizer Caching**: The actual tokenization is handled by a `CachedHFTokenizer`, which wraps Hugging Face's high-performance Rust tokenizers.
 To avoid the overhead of repeatedly loading tokenizer models from disk, it maintains an LRU cache of active tokenizer instances.
 * **PrefixStore Backends**: The token cache (`PrefixStore`) is an interface with two available implementations:
     * **`LRUTokenStore` (Default)**: This implementation chunks incoming text, hashes it, and stores blocks of tokens in an LRU cache.
 It's fast and memory-bounded, making it a reliable default.
 It's designed to find the longest chain of *blocks* that match a prompt's prefix.